imagej/imagej.github.io/_pages/plugins/blind-analysis-tools.md

 </center>

 1. In **advance mode**, you can decide if files should be grouped.
-When grouping is set to “No”, each file is treated as an independent entity.
-To group files, set the option to “Yes” and provide a substring.
+When grouping is set to "No", each file is treated as an independent entity.
+To group files, set the option to "Yes" and provide a substring.

 <center>